Russo-Turkish War (1806–1812)

-The Russo-Turkish War (1806–1812) between the Russian Empire and the Ottoman Empire was one of the Russo-Ottoman Wars.
-Russia prevailed, but both sides wanted peace as they feared Napoleon's moves to the east.
+The Russo-Turkish War (1806–1812) was fought between the Russian Empire and the Ottoman Empire as one of 12 Russo-Turkish wars.
+In 1812, both sides favored peace just as Napoleon's invasion of Russia was about to commence.

 Background

 The war broke out against the background of the Napoleonic Wars.
-In 1806, Sultan Selim III, encouraged by the Russian defeat at Austerlitz and advised by the French Empire, deposed the pro-Russian Constantine Ypsilantis as Hospodar of the Principality of Wallachia and Alexander Mourousis as Hospodar of Moldavia, both Ottoman vassal states.
-Simultaneously, the French Empire occupied Dalmatia and threatened to penetrate the Danubian principalities at any time.
+In 1806, Sultan Selim III of Ottoman Empire, encouraged by the Russian defeat at Austerlitz and advised by the French Empire, deposed the pro-Russian Constantine Ypsilantis as Hospodar of the Principality of Wallachia and Alexander Mourousis as Hospodar of Moldavia, both Ottoman vassal states.
+Simultaneously, the French Empire occupied Dalmatia and threatened to penetrate the Danubian Principalities at any time.
 In order to safeguard the Russian border against a possible French attack, a 40,000-strong Russian contingent advanced into Moldavia and Wallachia.
 The Sultan reacted by blocking the Dardanelles to Russian ships and declared war on Russia.